donadonny/Fitting-Room/README.md

 * Localize
 * Refactor code
   * Refactor and simplify REST API Retrieveal
-* fix bugs
+#### Known Bugs
 * On rotation retrofit re-queries Api
 * On too many rotations app crashes.
 Crash for some reason claims fab is responsible.
 * App loses joke on rotation
 * Set retrofit to requery or leave an error message if query fails.
-  * Remove unused views
 * Make text dynamically size to view
 * Lower or remove joke text see-through-ness
 * Have several entertaining things ready in order to decrease load time

 #### Possible future updates